fleschutz/CWTS/README.md

 ----------------------------------------

 * GCC 7: `-Wall -Wextra -pedantic -Wundef`
-> NOTE: -Wall and -Wextra do not enable all warnings!
+> **NOTE:** GCC and warnings sucks: -Wall and -Wextra do not enable all warnings!
 To keep backwards compatibility, -Wall is basically, "All warnings as of 1990." -Wextra covers a lot of the newer warnings, but still misses a few.

 * Clang: `-Weverything -pedantic`